MonkeyMedia’s BodyNav lets you navigate VR without getting sick

 BodyNav doesn’t rely on using a handheld game controller or hand controls for movement.
 MonkeyMedia Eric Bear said in an interview with GamesBeat that poor synchronization and interfaces between such controls and what your eyes see can make any person sick.

-So Bear and his wife Janna Bear dreamed up a system where you can navigate using body movements, such as physically leaning your head forward to move forward, inside a 3D virtual landscape.
+So Bear and Rachel Strickland, frequent co-inventor and media artist, dreamed up a system where you can navigate using body movements, such as physically leaning your head forward to move forward, inside a 3D virtual landscape.
 You can use similar motions to move in different directions.
 This system allows your body to move in sync with the direction you are moving.
 And that reduces any problem related to motion sickness, Bear said.

 It’s an interesting invention that comes from a small team that has been doing research and development for 25 years.
 Bear said the company has received seven patents on the invention, and it has a couple of more patent applications pending.